 Please note that this post may contain affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you.

-Escape Thailand’s busy capitol city and make your way north to Chiang Mai.
+Escape Thailand’s busy capital city and make your way north to Chiang Mai.
 From mountainous landscapes and greenery to scattered temples and markets throughout the Old Town, in Chiang Mai there is no shortage of great things to do.
 Chiang Mai caters to all travelers — from shopping to mountain adventures.
 You can find both budget-friendly accommodations and activities, but also your slice of paradise at a luxury property.
 Plus, the Chiang Mai region is home to a number of elephant rescue sanctuaries, so that’s definitely a plus.
 I have visited Chiang Mai a number of times and I always discover more and more things to do!

 Where is Chiang Mai located?